-Quality assurance, audit and data – record patient reported outcomes and audit service effectiveness.
+Quality assurance, audit and data – robust data collection focussing on patient reported outcomes is essential for service development, business case planning and quality improvement.

-There is a vast portfolio of evidence describing the benefits of exercise, nutrition and psychological wellbeing across the full-range of chronic health conditions, from diabetes and hypertension to cancer and heart disease.
-The threat posed by major surgery provides a teachable moment during which clinicians can assist patients to contribute proactively to their care, in ways that are beneficial not only to their post-operative recovery but their longer-term health.

 For clinicians interested in prehabilitation, we recommend making contact one of the growing number of local groups offering prehabilitation services listed in the Macmillan Prehabilitation document (9).

+There is a vast portfolio of evidence describing the benefits of exercise, nutrition and psychological wellbeing across the full-range of chronic health conditions.
+The threat posed by major surgery provides a teachable moment during which specialists can assist patients to contribute proactively to their care, in ways that are beneficial not only to their peri-operative outcomes, but also their longer-term health.